cjacker/opensource-toolchain-gd32vf103/README.md

 RX->T0
 TX->R0
 ```
-**If you USB-to-TTL adapter provide 5v VCC only**, it can not connect to 3v3 pin on longan board directly, you should connect the 5v VCC to first pin of leftside, it's 5V pin on longan board.
+**If you USB-to-TTL adapter provide 5V VCC only**, it can not connect to 3v3 pin on longan board directly, you should connect the 5v VCC to first pin of leftside, it's 5V pin on longan board.

-**Keep the BOOT0 button pressed while power-up or keep boot0 pressed, pressing and releasing the reset button will enter BootLoader mode**
+To enter bootloader:

+- Hold 'BOOT0' button down while power-up, then release
+or
+- Hold 'BOOT0' button down, press and release 'RESET' button, then release 'BOOT0' button

-and run :
+And run :

 ```
 sudo stm32flash -g 0x08000000 -b 115200 -w main.bin /dev/ttyUSB0
 ```

-## Programming and Debugging with RV-LINK
+## with RV-LINK

 RV-LINK is a firmware similar to Black Magic Probe (BMP).
 It need another piece of Longan Nano as a debugging adapter. please refer to https://gitee.com/zoomdy/RV-LINK for more information.